-How much water do you really need?
+How often should a garden be watered?
 When is the best time to water your vegetables?
 See the Almanac’s Guide to Watering Vegetables with a very helpful chart on how much water each vegetable needs and critical times to water.

 According to some experts, less is often more when it comes to watering your vegetable crops.
 In areas without drought, a common mistake new gardeners make is watering too much!

 Before we talk about water, we must start with the soil which must retain that water.
 Healthy soil is the basis of healthy plants.
 If your soil is amended with organic matter (such as compost), you are well on your way to healthy soil.
 Regular applications of modest amounts of compost—one-quarter inch per season—will dramatically improve your soil’s water retention and help suppress disease.
-See our articles on soil types, soil testing, and the basics on amending your soil with NPK fertilizers and organic amendments.
+See our articles on soil types, soil testing, and the basics of amending your soil with NPK fertilizers and organic amendments.

 When to Water

 Believe it or not, sometimes the best time to water is during or immediately after a rainfall, especially if the rain shower amounts only to a half-inch or so of water.
 The reason for this is that you want to add sufficient water at the same time to ensure penetration down to 5 or 6 inches.
 If you wait another day or two to water, you will be adding only surface water, which evaporates rapidly.
 Light rain showers do not build up a reserve of water in the soil.

 Lose Your Guilt About Wilt